 Housing association rents

 Housing associations are charitable organisations whose mission is to provide affordable, good quality housing.
-Housing associations provide a range of different types of rented housing including supported housing, shared ownership, affordable rent (80% of market rent) and cross-subsidy market rent.
-However, the majority of homes are let for social rent (normally around 50% of market rent).
+The majority of housing association homes are let for social rent - on average around 50% of market rent - but housing associations provide a range of different types of rented housing including supported housing, shared ownership, affordable rent (up to 80% of market rent) and cross-subsidy market rent.

 Rent is the main source of income for housing associations.
 This does not generate profits – rent paid to housing associations is re-invested into homes and services.
 Rent funds a wide range of housing association work including maintenance of existing homes, delivering services for residents and communities, upgrading and decarbonising homes, and building desperately needed new homes.

-The government then sets the maximum annual permissible changes for these rents by issuing a direction to the Regulator of Social Housing, to update the Rent Standard.
+The government then sets the maximum annual permissible changes for these rents by issuing a Direction to the Regulator of Social Housing, to update the Rent Standard.
 This is commonly known as the ‘rent settlement’.
-The current rent settlement runs until 31 March 2026 and says that social rents can increase by up to CPI+1% each year.
-The government is currently consulting on a new rent settlement.
+The current rent settlement runs for 10 years from April 2026 to March 2036, with rent increases capped at CPI+1% each year.

 Rent convergence

 In 2002, the government introduced a policy of ‘convergence’ to bring the rent of all social homes in line with the ‘formula’ rent over time.
 This was to address historic differences in rents across similar social homes that resulted from their having been built in different time periods, regulatory and financial environments.
-In 2015, the government abandoned the policy of convergence, which means the rent on some social homes is lower than ‘formula rent’.
+In 2015, the government abandoned the policy of convergence, which means the rent on some social homes is lower than formula rent.
+In 2023/24, 71.4% of homes paid social rents that were below formula rent.

 Resident affordability